Skip to Content

 • Irritation is caused by hearing aids, hearables, or earbuds.

-Itching inside ear due to earbuds
+Itching inside the ear due to earbuds

-Earbuds can irritate the ears, itching in the ear canal, cause swelling, or bring on an ear infection, especially if you wear earbuds a lot and for extended periods.
-In some cases, continuing to wear earbuds that are not clean can cause an outer ear infection (or otitis externa) that is also known as swimmer's ear.
+Earbuds can irritate the ears, causing itching in the ear canal, swelling, or bringing on an ear infection, especially if you wear earbuds a lot and for extended periods.

 Itchy ear canal due to hearing aid irritation

 Hearing aid domes and earmolds can cause itchy inner ears if they rub against your skin.
-Hearing aids can also block your ear canal, which can cause ear wax build-up.
-In some rare cases, people can be allergic to the materials of the domes, earmolds, or other parts of the hearing aid.
+Hearing aids can also block your ear canal, which can cause earwax buildup

 Remedy for itchy ears inside whilst wearing hearing aids: Itchy ears shouldn't stop you from wearing your hearing aids, as it is something that can easily be solved.
-Discuss your problems with your audiologist, as they can take a look at your ears and check that your devices are fitted correctly.

-They can also recommend various ointments to relieve dry itchy ears, so your hearing aids will feel more comfortable.
-Keeping your ears clean will also help, as it can avoid excess ear wax build-up.
-Your audiologist can also talk about how to support your ear health and hygiene going forward.
+They can also recommend various ointments to relieve dry, itchy ears, so your hearing aids will feel more comfortable.
+Keeping your ears clean will also help, as it can avoid excess earwax build-up.

 Ear canal itching and flaking caused by seborrheic dermatitis